openstack/openstack-manuals/doc/networking-guide/source/scenario-dvr-ovs.rst

 This scenario describes the high-availability Distributed Virtual Routing (DVR) implementation of the OpenStack Networking service using the ML2 plug-in and Open vSwitch.
 The example configuration creates one flat external network and one VXLAN project (tenant) network.
-However, This configuration also supports VLAN external networks, VLAN project networks, and GRE project networks.
+However, this configuration also supports VLAN external networks, VLAN project networks, and GRE project networks.